Nikaidou-Shinku/portable-vocal-remover/README.md

 Options:
   -i, --input-path <INPUT>    Input audio file path -o, --output-path <OUTPUT>  Directory to save output audio [default: .]
-  -d, --directml-backend      Use DirectML backend for inference -c, --cuda-backend          Use CUDA backend for inference -t, --tensorrt-backend      Use TensorRT backend for inference
+  -p, --preset <PRESET>       The model used, leave blank to see all available models -d, --directml-backend      Use DirectML backend for inference -c, --cuda-backend          Use CUDA backend for inference -t, --tensorrt-backend      Use TensorRT backend for inference